adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

          Digitally signing code provides both data integrity to prove that the code was not modified, and source authentication to identify who was in control of the code at the time it was signed.
 When the recipient verifies the signature, he is assured that the code came from the source that signed it, and that it has not been modified in transit. - [NIST CSWP](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.01262018.pdf)

       * Why use it?
-        * Eliminates the Need for Centralized Certificate Authorities
+        * Eliminates the need for centralized certificate authorities
-        * Future-Proofing Against Quantum Threats
+        * Future-Proofing Aagainst quantum threats
-        * Strengthens Open-Source Security in Decentralized Repositories
+        * Strengthens open-source security in decentralized repositories
       * What does it apply to?
-        * Open-Source Software & Package Management
+        * Open-Source software and package management
-        * Secure P2P Networks & Decentralized Apps
+        * Secure P2P networks and decentralized apps
-        * Web3 Development & Metaverse Security
+        * Web3 development and metaverse security
       * Pros
-        * Supports Secure Software Distribution in Open-Source Projects
+        * Supports secure software distribution in open-source projects
-        * Enables Trustless Verification in Decentralized Systems
+        * Enables trustless verification in decentralized systems
-        * Reduces the Risk of Malware & Fake Software
+        * Reduces the risk of malware and fake software
-        * Prevents Supply Chain Attacks
+        * Prevents supply chain attacks
       * Cons
-        * No Built-in Revocation in Decentralized Systems
+        * No built-in revocation in decentralized systems
-        * High Computational Overhead for Verification
+        * High computational overhead for verification
-        * Usability Challenges for Non-Technical Users
+        * Usability challenges for non-technical users
-        * Scalability Issues in Large-Scale Decentralized Systems
+        * Scalability issues in large-scale decentralized systems

 4. Device Fingerprinting
       * **Definition:**